Distance distributions and inverse problems for metric measure spaces: Introduction

-One can then pose any number of problems on the discriminatory power of these invariants in classes of mm-spaces; e.g.: \begin{enumerate} \item For plane curves $X$ and $Y$, considered as mm-spaces with extrinsic Euclidean distance and normalized arclength measure, does $dH_\mathcal{X} = dH_\mathcal{Y}$ imply $X$ and $Y$ differ by a rigid motion? \item For compact metric graphs $X$ and $Y$ with uniform measures, does the existence of a map $\phi:X \rightarrow Y$ such that $dh_\mathcal{X} = dh_\mathcal{Y} \circ \phi$ imply $X$ and $Y$ are isomorphic? \end{enumerate} Questions regarding the use of volume-growth information to characterize a space have been studied frequently in the Riemannian setting \cite{gray1979riemannian,calvaruso1997special,calvaruso1998semi,bokan2003geometric,csikos2012characterization,sturm2012space}, where infinitesimal volume growth is related to scalar curvature.
-Inverse problems with a similar flavor have also been studied recently in the topological data analysis literature, where the goal is to characterize rougher spaces such as metric graphs via families of topological signatures \cite{oudot2017barcode,curry2018many,oudot2018inverse}.
-In this paper we bridge the gap between these perspectives and initiate the study of recovery of more general metric spaces from volume growth data.
-We provide a counterexample to Problem \ref{inverse_problems1}, thereby resolving the Curve Histogram Conjecture of Brinkman and Olver \cite{brinkman2012invariant}.
-Problem \ref{inverse_problems2} is reminiscent of the classical Graph Reconstruction Conjecture of Kelly \cite{kelly1957congruence} and Ulam \cite{ulam1960collection}, and is also of applied interest as functions similar to $dh_\mathcal{X}$ have recently been incorporated into algorithms for graph classification and analysis \cite{tsitsulin2018netlsd,sato2020fast}.
-The answer to this problem is more subtle and depends on assumed regularity of the map $\phi$ and topologies of the graphs.
+One can then pose any number of problems on the discriminatory power of these invariants in classes of mm-spaces; e.g.: \begin{enumerate} \item For plane curves $X$ and $Y$, considered as mm-spaces with extrinsic Euclidean distance and normalized arclength measure, does $dH_\mathcal{X} = dH_\mathcal{Y}$ imply $X$ and $Y$ differ by a rigid motion? \item If $X$ is a Riemannian manifold, endowed with geodesic distance and normalized Riemannian volume, and $dH_\mathcal{X}$ is the same as the global shape measure of a unit sphere, must $X$ be isometric to a sphere? \item For compact metric graphs $X$ and $Y$ with uniform measures, does the existence of a map $\phi:X \rightarrow Y$ such that $dh_\mathcal{X} = dh_\mathcal{Y} \circ \phi$ imply $X$ and $Y$ are isomorphic? \end{enumerate} Questions regarding the use of volume-growth information to characterize a space have been studied frequently in the Riemannian setting \cite{gray1979riemannian,calvaruso1997special,calvaruso1998semi,bokan2003geometric,csikos2012characterization,sturm2012space,balch2020distributions, balch2020expected}, where infinitesimal volume growth is related to scalar curvature, as well as for certain mm-spaces embedded in Euclidean space and endowed with extrinsic distance \cite{boutin2004reconstructing,brinkman2012invariant}.
+Inverse problems with a similar flavor have also been studied recently in the topological data analysis literature, where the goal is to characterize rougher spaces such as metric graphs via families of topological signatures \cite{oudot2017barcode,curry2018many,oudot2018inverse,fasy2019persistence, belton2020reconstructing}.
+In this paper we bridge the gap between these perspectives and establish an overarching framework for studying the recovery of general metric measure spaces from volume growth data.

-These inverse problems are related to Gromov-Monge distance in a precise way: we show that the local and global shape measures can be used to define polynomial-time computable lower bounds on Gromov-Monge distance.
-These lower bounds are pseudo-metrics on $\mathcal{M}^m$ in their own right, meaning that they satisfy a triangle inequality but may assign distance zero to distinct mm-spaces.
-In classes of mm-spaces where inverse problems of the form of Problems 1 and 2 are solvable (i.e., where mm-spaces are distinguished by their shape measures), the lower bounds can be promoted to true metrics.